 Both down ramps and the banked U-turn got very slick and slippery.
 Some riders lacked the confidence to let their bike roll down the ramp and tried to walk it – and slipped and dropped their bikes.
 Others rode it but touched their brakes and went down, causing queues and chaos.

 Jonsson’s 10km trail run was brilliant and fast and would have put her in 5th place overall had her second MTB lap not decided her fate earlier.

 Jonsson has what it takes at the tender age of 20 to compete with the best in the world and achieve top 5 against those that are 10, 15 and 20 years her senior with bags full of experience.
 Watch this space!

 Says Jonsson, reflecting on the race, “That was tough!
-I really had to dig deep after a crash on the 2nd bike lap, but I am happy to have finished my first full distance pro race as the 13th elite woman.
+I really had to dig deep after a crash on the 2nd bike lap, but I am happy to have finished my first full distance elite race as the 13th woman.
 Thank you to everyone for the support at the race and back home, and thank you to XTERRA France for such an awesome event!”

 Results – XTERRA France